 Bursary grants up to £400 are awarded to UK based health professionals (trainees, IBD nurses and final year medical students involved in IBD research).
 These awards are to assist with cost of attending scientific/medical meetings.
 Preference is given to those presenting their own paediatric IBD work or for attending IBD related training courses.

-An annual £1000 bursary grant is awarded for trainee paediatric gastroenterologists towards travel to international scientific/medical meetings.
+An annual £1000 bursary grant is awarded to trainee paediatric gastroenterologists towards travel to international scientific/medical meetings or as a Start-up grant for a pilot study.

 How does CICRA support its research activity?

 Applications for grants in the three main funding streams are advertised on an annual basis.
 The level of research is determined by the funds available to the Trustees and the recommendations of the CICRA Advisory Panel.
 CICRA keeps a reserve account to cover all grants awarded.

 Who may apply for a grant?